Probably starting in LA and heading North to possibly Vancouver.

 We are a young group of 4

 Definitely drive up the Pacific Coast Highway.
 Make sure you hit up Big Sur during the daytime.
 It's a waste of an incredible view if you hit it at night.
 Maybe camp for a day or two in the forests near there.
 PCH will take you straight into SF, and you can obviously find a ton of stuff to do there.
 In Nor Cal you can find Sequoia National Park and Yosemite, but they're a bit out of the way, if I recall.
-Beyond that, I think a good guideline is to stick near the coast. almost 6 years ago
+Beyond that, I think a good guideline is to stick near the coast. about 6 years ago

 Absolutely agree with Big Sur.
 Don't for a second even consider taking the 101.
 Its Number 1 all the way.